 Living in and loving pop culture, he believes every image is recyclable, every object is susceptible of becoming art and its true purpose is to offer a new interpretation of the image in contemporary culture.
 “An artist is a person who produces things that people don’t need, but for some reason thinks it’s okay to give them to others”.

-If you like this portfolio you can support our cultural work here: Love art – take part!
+If you like this contribution you can support our cultural work here: Love art – take part!